Turnstile (band): 2025–present: Never Enough

-In late March of 2025, a billboard promoting new music under the name Never Enough was spotted on Sunset Boulevard in Los Angeles, California, teasing a release date of June 6 of the same year, and confirming Meg Mills as an official member.
+In late March of 2025, a billboard promoting new music under the name Never Enough was spotted on Sunset Boulevard in Los Angeles teasing a release date of June 6, 2025 and confirming Meg Mills as an official member.
 On April 8, Turnstile released the lead single from the upcoming album of the same name, with a music video directed by band members Yates and McCrory.

-Turnstile held a free benefit show in their hometown of Baltimore in May 2025, where they previewed the Never Enough record while raising money for Health Care for the Homeless.
-The band then performed a record release show on June 5 in Brooklyn, N.Y, at the Under The K Bridge venue.
+The band held a free benefit show in their hometown of Baltimore in May 2025, where they previewed the Never Enough record while raising money for Health Care for the Homeless.
+The band performed a record release show on June 5 in Brooklyn, New York at the Under the K Bridge venue.

-Turnstile toured Europe in 2025 in promotion of Never Enough, with a number of festival appearances such as Primavera Sound, Outbreak Festival and Glastonbury Festival.
-The band will embark on the Never Enough Tour through the United States and Europe in autumn and winter 2025, with support from Jane Remover and Speed on all dates for North America, and from Amyl and the Sniffers, Mannequin Pussy, and Blood Orange on select dates.
+Turnstile toured Europe in 2025 in promotion of Never Enough, with several festival appearances such as Primavera Sound, Outbreak Festival, and Glastonbury Festival.
+The band embarked on the Never Enough Tour through the United States and Europe in autumn and winter 2025, with support from Jane Remover and Speed on dates for North America and from Amyl and the Sniffers, Mannequin Pussy, and Blood Orange on select dates.
+The group extended the tour in the autumn of 2026 with support from Texas is the Reason, Haywire, Ceremony, HiTech, King's Command, Yves Tumor, Saya Gray, Pluto's Kiss, Thundercat, Angel Dust, Nourished by Time, Porches, Hatebreed, Cold World, Mall Grab, Collateral, Clipse, Julie, Fiddlehead, Agnostic Front, Die Spitz, Slayyyter, Vince Staples, Pennywise, Trash Talk, February, Boy Harsher, and Terror on select dates.

+In April 2026, Ebert was charged with second-degree attempted murder and first-degree assault after allegedly intentionally hitting 79-year-old William Yates, frontman Brendan Yates' father, with a car.
+On indictment, Ebert was also charged with attempted first-degree murder, which carries a sentence of up to life in prison if convicted.

+In August 2026, the band released their debut remix album, entitled Never Enough: Versions.
+The album features reworked versions of every song on Never Enough, and features artists such as Elton John, Four Tet, Hayley Williams, Dying Fetus, Alex G and Panda Bear.

 Musical style and influences

-Critics and journalists have categorised Turnstile's music as hardcore punk, melodic hardcore, and alternative rock.
+Critics and journalists have categorized Turnstile's music as being hardcore punk, melodic hardcore, and alternative rock.
 In interviews, the members describe their own music as hardcore.

-PopMatters writer Ethan Stewart and former Revolver editor Eli Enis called the band "pop-hardcore", alongside Angel Dust, Scowl and Higher Power.
-Stewart credited the album as building upon the alternative metal-meets-New York-style hardcore style of 1990s bands including Snapcase or Crown of Thornz, but additionally incorporating experimental influences such as pop and funk music.

-They have cited influences including Inside Out, Bad Brains, Breakdown, Madball and Sade.
+Ethan Stewart, a writer from PopMatters and former Revolver editor Eli Enis said the band is "pop-hardcore", alongside Angel Dust, Scowl and Higher Power.
+Stewart credited the band as building upon the alternative metal-meets-New York-style hardcore style of 1990s bands including Snapcase or Crown of Thornz, but says it additionally incorporates experimental influences including pop and funk music.
+Turnstile cite their influences as Rage Against the Machine, Inside Out, Bad Brains, Breakdown, Madball and Sade.